citp/privacy-policy-historical/l/la/laz/lazymanandmoney.com.md

-> *The following text is extracted and transformed from the lazymanandmoney.com privacy policy that was archived on 2014-02-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140210031251id_/http%3A//www.lazymanandmoney.com/terms-and-conditions) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lazymanandmoney.com privacy policy that was archived on 2014-07-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140701073713id_/http%3A//www.lazymanandmoney.com/terms-and-conditions) for the most accurate reproduction.*

 # Terms and Conditions » Lazy Man and Money

+Written by

 ### Quick Non-Legalese Version